disanv03/notebook/deep_work-cal_newport/deep_work_note.md

 > "It's a simple habit that forces you to continually take a moment throughout your day and ask: "What makes sense for me to do with the time that remains?"
 It's the habit of asking that returns results, not your unyielding fidelity to the answer.

+> "...
+Because, of course, in the end, a business's goal is to generate value, not to make sure its employees' lives are as easy as possible."